s-sohani/knowledge/DataLake/Swift.md

 ## Data Placement
 When the server processes or the consistency services need to locate data it will look at the storage location (`/account`, `/account/container`, `/account/container/object`) and consult one of the three rings: account ring, container ring or object ring.
 Each Swift ring is a modified consistent hashing ring that is distributed to every node in the cluster.

+### Partitions
+Swift uses a modified consistent hashing ring to store data uniformly across a cluster and ensure quick availability for requests.
+Hashing determines data locations, with each storage location’s hash value mapping to a partition.
+The hashing ring is divided into uniform-sized partitions assigned to drives in the cluster.
+This method is conceptually simple, with each partition represented as a directory on a disk with a corresponding hash table.